Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Pseudo-code algorithms

-RestPCMCI$^+$ is a restricted version of the PCMCI$^+$ algorithm, which uses conditional independence test CI() that returns at the same time the p-value and the statistic of the test.
-To simplify notations, in the following, we will denote both WCG and POPC-WCG as $G^{\mathrm{w}}$.
-The main difference with PCMCI$+$ is that RestPCMCI$^+$ can optionally take a causal order as input, and in case the causal order is given it starts with a fully-connected graph, and in the MCI instantaneous phase, it conditions only using parents (PCMCI$+$ condition also on instantaneous adjacencies).
-In addition, RestPCMCI$+$ does not include the orientation phase that is used in PCMCI$^+$.
-The pseudo-code of RestPCMCI$+$ is provided in Algorithm~\ref{algo:RestPCMCI}.
+CB1 and CB1$^\prime$ based on the PCMCI$^+$ algorithm use conditional independence test CI() that returns at the same time the p-value and the statistic of the test.
+The main differences between the CB1$^\prime$ and the CB1 step based on PCMCI$^+$ is that CB1$^\prime$ takes a causal order as input, and therefore, it starts with a fully-oriented graph, in addition in the MCI instantaneous phase, it conditions only using parents (PCMCI$^+$ condition also on instantaneous adjacencies).